The Bishop Arts District has established itself as a true Dallas neighborhood destination.

 Melt serves ice cream the old-fashioned way with modern style.

-Magic Hour brings good vibes and thoughtfully made home goods to Bishop Arts, and is one of the many neighborhood stores offering discounts and free shipping.
+Magic Hour brings good vibes and thoughtfully made home goods to Bishop Arts, and is one of the many neighborhood stores offering free shipping.

 Harkensback sells women's clothing and decor.